 Retail Strategy how the retailer plans for and apply its resources to accomplish its objectives.
 It includes planning and directing the business processes involved in satisfying wants and needs.

-It creates customer value at the end of the retail supply chain by selling goods or services (or both) to customers for a profit.
+In addition, it creates customer value at the end of the retail supply chain by selling goods or services (or both) to customers for a profit.
 Usually, it has three parts:

 - The target market(s) in which a retailer target its resources